UD-CISC275-S22/cis-scheduler-team-11/README.md

 Name the secret "GH_TOKEN" and paste in the token you copied in the previous step.

 ### 3. Personas
-1. A freshman CS major.
+1. A freshman CS major looking to see what classes he has to take next.
-2. A sophomore trying to pick his concentration.
+2. A sophomore trying to pick his concentration based off of the classes he has already taken.
 3. A senior looking to see if he has met all of the graduation requirements.